OpenNebula/docs/source/operations_guide/vm_management/img_guide.rst

     $ virsh -c qemu:///system secret-set-value a94c5c16-d936-4346-89ad-7067517f411a "$(echo secret-passphrase | base64)"

-Now the image could be attached to a VM or added to a VM template.
+Now you can use the image as usual.

 Limitations when Uploading Images from Sunstone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~